greenfieldURI-group/QC-partial-charges-AMBER/README.md

 <pre> $BASIS GBASIS=N31 NGAUSS=6 NDFUNC=1 $END  </pre>

 ### Quantum Calculation Method
 The `$control` group defines the overall quantum calculation method, job type, charge, multiplicity, and coordinate system.
+For example:
+<pre>$CONTRL SCFTYP=RHF RUNTYP=OPTIMIZE DFTTYP=B3LYP MULT=1 COORD=UNIQUE
+        MOLPLT=.TRUE.
+MAXIT=50 $END </pre>

 The system's net charge is defined by the `ICHARG` command, which has a default of zero.
 The default value will be implemented if `ICHARG` is not specified.

-The
+The `MULT` keyword specifies the spin multiplicity of the electronic state.
+The default value is 1, which corresponds to a singlet state, meaning all electrons are paired (no unpaired electrons).
+For systems with at least one unpaired electron, the user must specify the multiplicity.